Food, Glorious Food

 Blintz Casserole I got the recipe from my Mom.
 As I was making it, she mentioned that she put other stuff in it but could not remember what.
 This is the “improved” version.

-Chicken stuffed with Apricots & Cous-Cous My singles group was having a cookoff to prove who was the better cook, guys or girls.
+My singles group was having a cookoff to prove who was the better cook, guys or girls.
 I hate to lose so made this one up for the occasion.
-Turned out that the guys cooked and the girls brought potato salad from the grocery.
-Revised 12/27/1999
+Turned out that the guys baked and the girls brought potato salad from the grocery.

 Mushroom Strudel Very rich.
 Very popular.
-I made some improvements in the recipe in Dec, 1999.
+I made some improvements in the recipe.
 I had a kitchen “accident;” I thought the allspice had a shaker but the top flipped up.
 I was in the dish scooping out the extra 3 tablespoons.

 Cabbage Strudel I was in an Indian restaurant where the lunch special was this delightful cabbage.
 I think I added some things to the mix, but decided it would make a nice finger-food in phyllo.
-(01/01/2002)
+Added onions and made little appetizers with puffed pastry.

 Stuffed Grape Leaves This one is meat-less.
 The rice is wonderful by itself with a strong citrus aroma.